SandyWyper/SandyDotDev/src/content/projects/mern-list-app/index.md

 ### Mongoose

-> Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+> Mongoose is an Object Data Modelling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

 The beauty of MongDB is that it stores it's data in an object, which is key to JavaScript so makes perfect sense to me.
 Below is the _user-model_ that is used every time you want to create a new user.
 The information is sent to the sever from the user, parsed using the _Schema()_ method provided by mongoose, then sent to MongoDB Atlas.